ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR009-domain-event-notifications.md

             | DomainEvent.TaskAddedToStoryEvent p -> addedTaskToStoryAsync env p ct
 ```

-The main issue with the above code is that based on the type of event, we
+The issue with the above code is that based on the type of event, we require one
-require a separate dependency from the AppEnv: `createdStoryAsync` requires
+or more dependencies from the `AppEnv`: `createdStoryAsync` might requireq
-access to the story repository, and similarly for events on other aggregates.
+access to the story repository, and similarly for other events.

-On the surface this doesn't look bad because we're passing in every dependency
+On the surface this doesn't look too bad if we're passing in every dependency of
-of the application through AppEnv.
-AppEnv dependency is passed from the
+the application through AppEnv.
+AppEnv dependency is passed from the controller
-controller action, to the command handler, and through the `publish`:
+action to the command handler to the `publish` function:

 ```fsharp
 module CreateStoryCommand =